 Final Thoughts

-There you have it!
-The top 10 horror movies of three decades -the ’70s down to the ’90s.
+There you have it, our list of the Top 10 1970s to 1990s Horror Movies!
 These decades practically mark the major highlight of the horror movie genre and don’t feel sad if your favorite doesn’t make the list.
 These periods were filled with so many great horrors that feel evergreen even in our present-day world.
 They have now become a major point of reference when an exceptional horror movie is made or mentioned.
+If you still want more content check out this blog about the top 10 1970s to 1990s Sci-Fi movies.

 About the Author